hasktorch/hasktorch/README.md

 ```
 pushd deps           # Change to deps directory and save the current directory.
-./get-deps.sh        # Run the sehll script to retrieve the dependency.
+./get-deps.sh        # Run the shell script to retrieve the dependency.
 popd                 # Go back to the root directory of the project.
 ```